gablm/feup_ldts_ForwardWarfare/docs/README.md

 ### Buy Troop Gif
 ![gif](./gifs/BuyTroop.gif)

-**Description:** This gid«f shows you how to buy troops during your play.
+**Description:** This gif shows you how to buy troops during your play.

 ### Capture Facility Gif
 ![gif](./gifs/CaptureFacility.gif)

-**Description:** Gif who shows you the process of capturing facilities during your move.
+**Description:** Gif who shows you the process of how you can capture facilities during your move.

 ### End Game Gif
 ![gif](./gifs/EndGame.gif)

+**Description:** This one shows you an example for when you loose the game.

 ### Gameplay Gif
 ![gif](./gifs/Gameplay.gif)